Mitch Haniger: 2016: Promotions and MLB debut

 Haniger returned to Mobile to begin the 2016 season.
 He batted .294/.407/.462 with 8 hit by pitch in 55 games and was named to the Southern League All-Star Game.
 He was promoted to the Reno Aces of the Triple-A Pacific Coast League in June.
 In his first 64 games in Reno, he hit a scorching .351/.437/.697 with 19 home runs.

 The Diamondbacks called up Haniger to the major leagues on August 16, 2016.
 He played his first major league game that night, becoming the first Diamondbacks player to have a triple as his first major league hit and have three RBIs in his inaugural game.
 Haniger played 10 games with Arizona before being sent down to Reno on August 26.
 He returned to the majors on September 7.
 With the Diamondbacks, he hit .229/.309/.404 in 34 games.
-He primarily center field but played several games in both left field and right field.
+He primarily played center field, but also played several games in both left field and right field.
 After the season, he was named the Diamondbacks Minor League Player of the Year after batting .321 with 25 home runs and 12 steals for Reno and Mobile.